NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Method

 \subsection{Preliminaries: Flow Matching}

-Flow matching~\cite{lipman2023flow, liu2023flow} is a training paradigm for generative models that learns a continuous transformation from a simple base distribution $p_0(\mathbf{x})$ (\textit{e.g.}, Gaussian noise) to a complex target distribution $q(\mathbf{x})$.
+Flow matching~\cite{lipman2022flow} is a training paradigm for generative models that learns a continuous transformation from a simple base distribution $p_0(\mathbf{x})$ (\textit{e.g.}, Gaussian noise) to a complex target distribution $q(\mathbf{x})$.
 It directly regresses the velocity field of an ordinary differential equation (ODE), enabling simulation-free learning of the generative process.
-The trajectory is defined as a continuous interpolation between a noisy sample $\mathbf{x}_0 \sim p_0$ and a data point $\mathbf{x}_1 \sim q$ along a predefined path.
+Throughout, we use $\mathbf{x}_0 \sim q$ to denote a clean data sample and $\mathbf{x}_1 \sim p_0$ to denote a noisy sample.
+The trajectory is defined as a continuous interpolation between $\mathbf{x}_0$ and $\mathbf{x}_1$ along a predefined path.

-The training objective minimizes the discrepancy between a predicted velocity $v_t(\mathbf{x}_t)$ and a target velocity $u_t(\mathbf{x}_t \mid \mathbf{x}_1)$, which is analytically derived from the interpolation path:
+The training objective minimizes the discrepancy between a predicted velocity $v_t(\mathbf{x}_t)$ and a target velocity $u_t(\mathbf{x}_t \mid \mathbf{x}_0, \mathbf{x}_1)$, which is analytically derived from the interpolation path:

 where $\mathbf{x}_t$ follows a time-dependent interpolant between $\mathbf{x}_0$ and $\mathbf{x}_1$, such as: